 Prerequisite: Strength and Conditioning 9 or Strength and Conditioning, Instructor Approval This course is specifically designed to help a person train for athletics.
 We emphasize functional strength and movement skills to help a person be the best athlete that they can be.
 Additional topics will also include team-building, leadership, and nutrition.
 Highly recommended for students participating in athletics at NHS.
-This class is offered as an early bird class running from Starting at 7:00 AM, or during 4B.
-The 4B class will run through FLEX time unless a student has been requested to another class.

-PE 10-12 (5610) One Credit, Block
+PE 10-12 (5610) One Credit, Block Grades 10, 11, 12